alopezgit/project_euler/README.md

-# project_euler
+# Project Euler
-Codes for project euler.
+Codes for Project Euler in Python.